malee31/React-Calendar/src/styles/README.md

 * `zoom-level-month`: Applied when showing the entire month
 * `zoom-level-week`: Applied when showing an entire week
 * `zoom-level-day`: Applied when showing a singular day

+## Animation Mode
+* `animation-mode-zoom`: Default animation mode.
+Indicates that the most recent action was a zoom change
+* `animation-mode-flip`: Indicates that the most recent action was a focus change